-Simple yet effective telescope geared towards younger kids.
+Simple yet effective and geared towards younger kids.
 Includes smartphone adapter and wireless camera remote.
 Travel bag included.
 Easy to set up, take down, and transport.

 Intermediate and advanced users may find it too simple.

 Optimized for portability.
 Easy to assemble and disassemble.
 Lightweight.
 Best for crystal-clear views of relatively close celestial bodies.
-Includes backpack, two eyepieces, and a finderscope.
+Includes backpack, 2 eyepieces, and a finderscope.

 Its featherweight tripod feels flimsier than it is.